The Percy Ellis Sutton SEEK Program

 SEEK counselors help investigate career options by discussing students’ skills, interests and values, along with various majors and careers.
-Also, the SEEK Program works in close partnership with CSI’s Career and Scholarship Center to which students are referred for career testing, assessment and goal planning.
+Also, the SEEK Program works in close partnership with CSI’s Center for Career and Professional Development to which students are referred for career testing, assessment and goal planning.
 In addition, the Center provides special SEEK career workshops throughout the academic year, and students can choose from the Center’s full roster of sessions about resume writing, other job search activities and more.

 Graduate School Advisement

 SEEK counselors are available to discuss options for graduate school with students.
 Based on students' interests and career plans, counselors provide advisement about various graduate programs, admissions exams and financial aid opportunities.
 Students pursuing graduate degrees within the City University of New York (CUNY) may also wish to apply for the CUNY/CAP program, which provides tuition-free education along with part-time job placement within CUNY and/or participating high schools.
 Contact the program at (212) 290-5709.